Customer service redesign

 View order details and debug

-PMs and engineers occasionally use this page to check information and identify issues with an order.
+They occasionally use this page to check information and identify issues with an order.
 Often, there are no tasks, but they may need to contact others or make changes to the order.

 Final delivery